How to Help Someone Who Has Been Sexually Assaulted

 - Let them know university resources are available:

-If the survivor is a student, let them know that the CARE Advocate is available for confidential support and guidance.
+Let them know that the CARE Advocate is available for confidential support and guidance.
 The CARE Advocate is a trained

 professional who can connect you with psychological counseling, as well as explain